Find Affordable College Courses

 Philadelphia, PA

-Temple University landed the #14 spot in the 2023 rankings for the most popular bachelor’s degree design and applied arts programs.
-Located in the large city of Philadelphia, Temple is a public school with a fairly large student population.
+Temple University came in at #14 in this year’s edition of the Most Popular Design & Applied Arts Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Located in the city of Philadelphia, Temple is a public college with a fairly large student population.

 Women make up 73% of the design majors at the school.

-Read full report on Design & Applied Arts at Temple University
+Full Design & Applied Arts at Temple University Report

 Honorable Mentions